gitana/devkit/sveltekit/bookstore/README.md

 This example is not intended for production use, but rather to demonstrate how Cloud CMS might integrate with your own SvelteKit applications.

+Note: This example uses the Sveltekit `next` version, which is unstable and subject to breaking changes.
+Please let us know if you encounter any of these and we will update as well.

 ## Prerequisites

 1. Run `npm install` within your `sveltekit/bookstore` directory.